 Whether you are the injured passenger of a bus or the injured passenger of another vehicle involved in a bus collision, you may be able to pursue maximum compensation in a claim handled by the experienced Austin, TX, lawyers at Shaw Cowart LLP.
 With millions in successful jury verdicts and settlements, our personal injury lawyer in Austin will take your case with pride.

-What Are the Common Causes of Bus Accidents?
+What Are the Common Causes of Bus Accidents In Austin?

 Like all motor vehicle accidents, there are many ways a bus accident may occur.
 In claims handled by our personal injury lawyers, we are dealing with crashes caused by negligence, which is the failure to exercise reasonable care.
 Some examples of this are drunk driving or distracted driving.
 If the driver you’ve been hit by was a drunk driver, contact our drunk driver attorneys in Austin.
 More examples of negligence that can cause a bus accident include:

 - Inadequate training